sap218/jabberwocky/06_ontology_plot/README.md

 #### `to_annotate_subclasses`
 + choose `True` or `False` to overlay text for subclasses in plots
-+ recommended to use `False` if ontologies are large
++ recommended to use `False` if ontologies are large (text will be difficult to see as they may overlap)

 ***